Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex

 They also neglected the time evolution of selectivity and invariance in each of the areas.
-The conjecture we propose in this paper changes this picture quite drastically and makes several interesting predictions.
-Each area corresponds to a recurrent network and thus to a system with a temporal dynamics even for flashed inputs; with increasing time one expects asymptotically better performance; masking with a mask an input image flashed briefly should disrupt recurrent computations in each area; performance should increase with time even without a mask for briefly flashed images.
-Finally, we remark that our proposal, unlike relatively shallow feedforward models, implies that cortex, and in fact its component areas are computationally as powerful a universal Turing machines.
+Our proposal makes several interesting predictions.
+Each cortical area would correspond to a recurrent network and thus to a system with a temporal dynamics even for flashed inputs; with increasing time one expects asymptotically better performance; masking with a mask an input image flashed briefly should disrupt recurrent computations in each area; performance should increase with time even without a mask for briefly flashed images; the cortex and each of its component areas are RNNs and, unlike relatively shallow feedforward networks, are computationally as powerful as universal Turing machine \cite{siegelmann1992computational}.